Blake Anderson (American football)

-Robert Blake Anderson (born March 24, 1969) is an American football coach and former player who is currently the head coach at Utah State University.
-Anderson previously served as the head coach at Arkansas State University from 2014 to 2020, the offensive coordinator at the University of North Carolina from 2012 to 2013, and the offensive coordinator, run game coordinator and quarterbacks coach at the University of Southern Mississippi from 2009 to 2011.
+Blake Robert Anderson (born March 24, 1969) is an American football coach and former player who is currently serving in his second stint as offensive coordinator at the University of Southern Mississippi.
+Anderson previously served as the head coach at Utah State University from 2021 to 2023, Arkansas State University from 2014 to 2020, the offensive coordinator at the University of North Carolina from 2012 to 2013, and the offensive coordinator, run game coordinator and quarterbacks coach at Southern Miss from 2009 to 2011.

 Playing career

 Anderson began his playing career as a quarterback and wide receiver at Baylor University from 1987 to 1989, but tore his ACL during practice.
 After his recovery, he chose to transfer to Sam Houston State University where he played as a wide receiver for the Bearkats from 1989 to 1991.
 At Sam Houston State, he was named to the Southland Conference All-Academic team as a senior.
 During his college days, he played in the I formation and Veer offenses popular at the time.
-Sam Houston State Defensive Coordinator Mike Lucas told Anderson that he believed he was suited for a coaching role.
+Sam Houston State defensive coordinator Mike Lucas told Anderson that he believed he was suited for a coaching role.